 - IVF with donated eggs and sperm

-video one Intracytoplasmic Sperm Injection or ICSI obtained in the Azul Fertility Experts Laboratory
+video one Intracytoplasmic Sperm Injection or ICSI obtained in the laboratory of Azul Fertility Experts

 Both Classic IVF and ICSI comprise the following phases: